alien-traveler/cse15l-lab-report2/index.md

 **Problem 1: Having parenthesis with no brackets before it will make it loop infinitely**

 *WHY?* The `indexOf` function returns -1 if it doesn't find its target, causing the search to loop through the file infinitely.
-When there no brackets after a pair of parenthesis, the program will run into an infinite loop.

 *Solution:* We can fix it by adding if statements to check and make sure the program does not continue if any searches result in -1.
 We add the if statements after searching for brackets and after searching for parenthesis, checking if either fail.

 *Symptom:* In the command line, the output is infinitly waiting.

+*Failure-inducing input:* When there no brackets after a pair of parenthesis, the program will run into an infinite loop.

 *Failure-inducing file:* [link is here](failure-test1.md)